Zhiyuan1991/HCIN720-IA3/README.md

 #This is the HCIN720 IA3

-I design and make a container for the circuit in IA2 using 3D printing.
+I designed and made a container for the circuit in IA2 using 3D printing.

 ##Model
 I measured the size of my circuit and designed the 3D model in Tinkercad.
 Besides, I measured and designed the mounting points for each part of my circuit.